-As it turns out, the "secrets" of couples who are happy and effective in handling their relationship problems and moving on aren't really that complicated.
+As it turns out, the "secrets" of people who are happy and effective in handling their relationship problems and moving on aren't really that complicated.
 And, in fact, they turn the rough patches into opportunity.

 Are these secrets simple? . . . . .
 Usually.